bryanpiguave/ComputerVision/README.md

 # Dataset

-The dataset is publicly available in [Kaggle](https://www.kaggle.com/datasets/yudhaislamisulistya/plants-type-datasets)
+The dataset is publicly available in [Kaggle](https://www.kaggle.com/datasets/yudhaislamisulistya/plants-type-datasets) and it has been extended using a [fruit dataset](https://www.kaggle.com/datasets/moltean/fruits)

 # Model
 Due to computational limitations, the train model will be trained with 3 classes: bananas,coconuts, and aloevera.